P R O J E C T S

 Seeing Stars: A Computer Vision-Based Approach for Hotel Star Ratings

-Stanford University: CS230 Final Project
+Stanford University: Deep Learning Final Project

 With over 10 million hotels globally, there is a need for travel booking websites to provide accurate and reliable information to visitors.
 Star rating is most frequently used as a filtering criterion but is unreliable given the absence of commonly accepted standards for star rating assignment.
 Manual human verification can be subjective and incurs high operating costs.
 Several major third-party distribution platforms, e.g., Booking.com, therefore let hotel owners self-report their own star ratings, with highly inconsistent results.